CMS (Content Management System): Everything you need to know!

 Enterprise Content Management System (ECM):

-If you have website that manages very large volume of data on the regular basis, Enterprise Content Management System (ECMS) is the correct choice for you.
+If you have a website that manages a very large volume of data on a regular basis, an Enterprise Content Management System (ECMS) is the correct choice for you.
 ECMS are typically used by large organizations to manage their enterprise content, such as marketing materials, customer support documents, and employee training materials.
 Documentum, and Hyland RPA.

 Digital Asset Management System (DAM)

-Digital Asset Management System (DAM) is a type of CMS that is specifically designed for managing digital assets such as images, videos and audio files.
-DAMS is used typically by all type of organization for managing their digital contents or assets.
+A Digital Asset Management System (DAM) is a type of CMS that is specifically designed for managing digital assets such as images, videos and audio files.
+DAMS is used typically by all types of organizations for managing their digital content or assets.
 Popular DAMS consist of Cloudinary, Bynder, and Canto.

 Headless CMS

-This CMS are those type of CMS that separates the content from the presentation.
-Headless CMSs is used for delivering content to any type of device or platform, such as websites, mobile apps, and even e-books.
-Contenful, Sanity and Prismic are some of the popular Headless Content Management System.
+These CMSs are those types that separate the content from the presentation.
+Headless CMSs are used for delivering content to any type of device or platform, such as websites, mobile apps, and even e-books.
+Contentful, Sanity and Prismic are some of the popular Headless Content Management System.

 Proprietary CMS